 Lesa received her Associate of Arts degree in 1983 from then Westark Community College in Fort Smith, Arkansas.
 After this she attended University of Central Arkansas in Conway, Arkansas for the next 4 years.
 While attending college she worked fulltime at the Conway Human Development Center and then several years at the Booneville Human Development Center, serving in both direct care and supervisory positions.
 After college continued working in the human services field to include working with individuals with developmental disabilities and working with individuals in the nursing home setting.

-Lesa has resided in Charleston, Arkansas for the past 20 years and now, along with her companion, assists with raising 3 teenage girls.
+Lesa has resided in Charleston, Arkansas for the past 26 years.
 “I left Bost in 1999 after 9 years of employment to try to make a change in the nursing home industry.
 Although I did enjoy working with the elderly and spent 9 years at the nursing home as Assistant Administrator, my heart and purpose remain with working with individuals that are developmentally disabled.
 Bost offers so much to these individuals and I am proud to a part of this organization.”

 Lesa currently holds a Nursing Home Administrator’s license.
-She continues to be active with Special Olympics and other volunteer programs within the school system.
+She continues to be active with Special Olympics and other volunteer programs.

-Rhonda has been married for over 20 years to her best friend Stacey.
+Rhonda has been married for over 25 years to her best friend Stacey.
 They currently make their home in Greenwood, Arkansas.
-They have four children Kelly (son-in-law Wesley Ulmer) of Boise, Idaho, Miranda (son-in-law Michael Shrum) of Greenwood, Arkansas, Kendra who is seventeen, and Marc, who is eleven.
-The newest addition to her family is her beautiful first grand-daughter, Makaylee Bae.
-She is the light of her life.
+They have four children Kelly Ulmer of Nampa, ID, Miranda Shrum of Greenwood, Arkansas, Kendra Jones of Greenwood, Arkansas and Marc Jones, who is fifteen and attends Greenwood High School.
+They have two grand-children Makaylee Shrum and Maverick Shrum.

-Jackie Scarborough, M.S, ACS, BCPC, LPC is a licensed professional counselor and an approved clinical supervisor.
-She is a certified crisis intervention instructor through the Crisis Prevention Institute.
-For the past 17 years Jackie has been practicing as a licensed counselor.
-She served 6 years as Director of Child & Family Services at Western Arkansas Counseling and Guidance Center and for 15 years was the Director and therapist for the Center’s therapeutic foster care program.
+Jackie Scarborough, Ph.D., LPC, ACS, BCPC is a licensed professional counselor, approved clinical supervisor and Board Certified Professional Counselor.
+For the past 23 years Jackie has been practicing as a licensed counselor.
+She served 6 years as Director of Child & Family Services at Western Arkansas Counseling and Guidance Center and for 15 years was the Director and therapist for the Center’s therapeutic foster care program (W.A.T.C.H.).
 She currently is the Director of Mental Health Services for BOST C.A.R.E.S.
 (Counseling and Relationship Enrichment Services).
-In addition to her duties for BOST C.A.R.E.S.
-Jackie also teaches part-time in the psychology department at the University of Arkansas-Fort Smith and is a part time trainer for foster and adopt parents through MidSOUTH Training Academy.
+In addition to her duties for BOST C.A.R.E.S., Jackie also teaches part-time in the psychology department at the University of Arkansas-Fort Smith and Arkansas Tech University-Ozark and is a part time trainer for foster and adopt parents through MidSOUTH Training Academy.

-Jackie earned her BS in psychology and sociology from Ouachita Baptist University in Arkadelphia, AR in 1991; and her Master’s degree in Community Counseling from the University of Central Arkansas in Conway, AR in 1994.
-She is currently pursuing her PhD in Counselor Education and Supervision through Regent University in Virginia Beach, VA.
+Jackie earned her B.S. in psychology and sociology from Ouachita Baptist University in Arkadelphia, AR in 1991; and her Master’s degree in Community Counseling from the University of Central Arkansas in Conway, AR in 1994.
+In 2014 she obtained her Ph.D. in Counselor Education and Supervision from Regent University.

 In her free time Jackie enjoys spending time with her wonderful (and very supportive) husband Russell and their dog-Tic-Tac.